mycoolfin/the-simsulator/docs/HEADLESS.md

 **Issue**: Process crashes with memory errors.

 **Solutions**:
-- Reduce `-populationSize` parameter
+- Reduce `--populationSize` parameter
 - Monitor memory usage with `top` or Task Manager
 - Run fewer parallel simulations

 ### Performance is Slower Than Expected

 **Solutions**:
-- Reduce `-settleSeconds` and `-assessmentSeconds` if possible
+- Reduce `--settleSeconds` and `--assessmentSeconds` if possible
-- Lower `-populationSize` for faster iterations
+- Lower `--populationSize` for faster iterations
 - Ensure no other CPU-intensive processes are running
 - Check that your system isn't thermal throttling